1. Health Hub

 At-home remedies include:

 Moisten sinus cavities: Drape a towel over your head and breathe in the vapor from a bowl of hot water.
-This helps moisturize the nose, drain mucus and relieve sinus infection symptoms.
-Alternatively, take a hot shower and inhale the warm, wet air.
-Use a humidifier at night, but make sure you use filtered water in the chamber.
+This helps moisturize the nose, drain mucus, and relieve sinus infection symptoms.
+You can also take a hot shower and inhale the warm, wet air.
+At night, use a humidifier with filtered water.

 Warm compress: A warm compress applied to your nose and forehead may help alleviate sinus congestion.